HangfireIO/Hangfire.io/_posts/2014-05-10-are-your-methods-ready-to-run-in-background.md

 redirect_from: /2014/05/10/are-your-methods-ready-to-run-in-background.html
 ---

-Hangfire takes regular classes and regular methods to perform them in the background, because it is simple to use them:
+Hangfire takes regular classes and regular methods to perform them in the background, because it is simple:

 {% highlight csharp %}
 BackgroundJob.Enqueue(() => Console.WriteLine("Hi!"));
 {% endhighlight %}

 This snippet says that the `Console.WriteLine` method will be *called* in background.
-But notice that the name of the method is `Enqueue`, and not the `Call`, `Invoke` and so on.
+But note that the name of the method is `Enqueue`, and not the `Call`, `Invoke` and so on.

-The name of the method was choosed to highlight that invocation of a given method is only being *queued* in the current execution context and returns the control to a calling thread immediately after enqueueing.
-It will be invoked in a *different* execution context.
+I've chosen the name of this method to highlight, that invocation of a given method is only *queued in the current execution context* and returns the control to a calling thread immediately after queueing.
+Hangfire will invoke the method in a *different* execution context.

 What does this mean?
 Several things, that may break your usual expectations about method invocation process.
 You should be aware of them.

 ### Differences between local and background method invocation

-#### Method invocation is being serialized
+#### Method invocation is serialized

-Before creating a background job, the information about the given method (its type, method name and parameter types) is being serialized to strings.
-MethodInfo serialization process is absolutely invisible to a user, unlike arguments serialization.
+Before creating a background job, Hangfire serializes the information about the given method (its type, method name and parameter types) to a string.
+MethodInfo serialization process is invisible to a user, unlike the arguments serialization.

+**NOTE**.
+Since Hangfire 1.1, the Json.NET package is used to serialize all the things, including custom classes.
+The information below is obsolete.

 Arguments are also serialized to string, but arguments serialization process uses the `TypeConverter` class.
 All standard classes like numbers, strings, dates and so on already have the corresponding `TypeConverter` implementation, but if you want to pass an instance of a custom class as an argument, you should write the custom converter first.